yukiny0811/NandemoMap2-public-assets/PrivacyPolicy.md

   # Privacy Policy

-  This privacy policy applies to the Nandemo Map 2 app, also known as なんでもマップ２, hereby referred to as the "Application", for mobile devices.
-The Application was created by Nandemo Map 2 Engineering Team, hereby referred to as the "Service Provider", as a Commercial service.
+  This privacy policy applies to the Almighty Map, hereby referred to as the "Application", for mobile devices.
+The Application was created by Almighty Map Engineering Team, hereby referred to as the "Service Provider", as a Commercial service.
 This service is provided "AS IS".

   ## Information Collection and Use